davidefiocco/davidefiocco.github.io/_posts/2020-12-30-nearest-neighbor-search-with-faiss.md

 - accuracy is more important than speed: ideally we'd like to have exact results;
 - We plan to perform several searches (>10000) in the lifetime of an index.

 To play with a realistic dataset, let's use the GIST 1M vector dataset ([GIST vectors](http://people.csail.mit.edu/torralba/code/spatialenvelope/) have been devised in computer vision to represent entire images).
+We can download and inflate the dataset on a Linux shell using `wget` and `tar`:

 ```bash
 wget ftp://ftp.irisa.fr/local/texmex/corpus/gist.tar.gz
 tar -xzvf gist.tar.gz
 ```

-with appropriate helper functions, one can read the file `gist_base.fvecs` into a `numpy` array `xb` of shape `(1000000, 960)`:
+Moving to a Python shell, with appropriate [helper functions](https://github.com/davidefiocco/faiss-on-disk-example/blob/master/src/utils.py), one can read the file `gist_base.fvecs` (3.57 GB in size) into a `numpy` array `xb` of shape `(1000000, 960)`:

 ```python
 xb = fvecs_read("./gist/gist_base.fvecs")